captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-but that apparently stunned the professors so much that they marked the wrong box on their evaluation sheets and I still got in.
+but that apparently stunned the professors so much

 ---

+that they marked the wrong box on their evaluation sheets and I still got in.

+---

 After high school I went to NYU for two semesters but dropped out to become a dancer and actress.

+---

+Now I'm living in the theater district at the Curtain Call boarding house.

 ---